Websites That Rupert Recommends

 Guy works for Rupert as his Post-doctoral Research Fellow (Scientific & Medical Network) and also runs two projects that Rupert is associated with - The British Pilgrimage Trust and ChoralEvensong.org.

-Sebastian designed and developed this website and is Rupert's webmaster.
+Sebastian developed this website and is Rupert's webmaster.

 The Institute is a nonprofit research, education, and membership organization, whose purpose is to support research and education on consciousness, human potential, and personal and social transformation.
 Rupert is a Fellow of the Institute.